Hafeeza-shazad/Plagiarism_detector/README.md

 - **Real-time Feedback**: Provides feedback on content originality as soon as it's submitted.
 - **Preprocessing**: Removes stopwords, punctuation, and converts text to lowercase before processing for accuracy.
 - **Lemmatization and POS Tagging**: Uses lemmatization to reduce words to their base forms and POS (Part of Speech) tagging to identify word types, ensuring the analysis is more accurate.
-- **Training and Testing Data**: 80% of the dataset is used for training the model, and 20% is reserved for testing the accuracy of the system.
 - **User-friendly Interface**: The Flask application makes it easy to interact with the system.
 The interface is simple, intuitive, and easy to navigate, designed with user experience in mind.
 - **Memes and Educational Content**: The system incorporates memes and relatable content that aim to educate users about plagiarism and promote academic integrity in a lighthearted, engaging way.
 - **Login Functionality**: Allows users to securely log in to the system and access their profiles.